Jean-Claude Larreche: Pioneering the development of business simulations

-While working as a research assistant at INSEAD after his MBA, in 1970 Larreche was asked to assist L’Oréal assess an MIT-developed computerized marketing model that they were considering purchasing.
+After his MBA, in 1970 Larreche assisted L’Oréal assess an MIT-developed computerized marketing model that they were considering purchasing.
 He was fascinated by it and "decided to investigate the best places in the world to study marketing modeling."
 Larreche is quoted as saying that he chose Stanford for his PhD so that he could study under David B. Montgomery, one of the founders of marketing modeling.

-Leveraging his dual background in marketing and computer science, and working with his research assistant, Hubert Gatignon, from 1974 to 1977 Larreche further developed his work on marketing modeling to create a teaching simulation called Markstrat (short for “marketing strategy”).
-Markstrat is a game where teams of students compete against one another in an artificial world under realistic market conditions.
+working with his research assistant, Hubert Gatignon, from 1974 to 1977 Larreche further developed his work on marketing modeling to create a teaching simulation called Markstrat (short for “marketing strategy”).
+Markstrat is a computer based simulation game where teams of students compete against one another in an artificial world under realistic market conditions.
 The game provides marketing students and professionals alike with a risk-free platform to test decisions around a variety of concepts, including brand positioning, market segmentation, and product portfolios—enabling them to become more effective at creating value in competitive markets.
 It is claimed that Markstrat is now used in 8 out of the top 10 business schools in the world and 25 of the top 30 schools in the US.

-Among other simulations, Larreche also developed DiG – Discovery Innovation Growth—a versatile learning tool to develop competencies in innovation, customer centricity, value-based marketing, business acumen, leadership, and team performance.
+Larreche developed DiG – Discovery Innovation Growth—a learning tool to develop competencies in innovation, customer centricity, value-based marketing, business acumen, leadership, and team performance.

-More recently, he designed the REVMANEX simulator for sales and negotiations training with a focus on corporate-value creation.
+Larreche designed the REVMANEX simulator for sales and negotiations training.

 Business activities

-In 1983, at the age of just 36, Larreche was appointed to the board of Reckitt & Coleman (now Reckitt Benckiser), London, in a non-executive role after previously working for the firm in a consultancy capacity.
+In 1983, at the age of 36, Larreche was appointed to the board of Reckitt & Coleman (now Reckitt Benckiser), London, in a non-executive role after previously working for the firm in a consultancy capacity.
 He remained on the board for 18 years.

-In 1984, he founded StratX to offer business schools and global corporations access to leading-edge computerized experiential learning tools.
-These activities developed over time, and in 2019 StratX was split into two separate companies: StratX Simulations, offering world-renowned computerized business learning software, and StratX ExL, organizing experiential-learning seminars on leadership, marketing, and innovation for leading global corporations.
+In 1984, he founded StratX for business schools and global corporations access to computerized experiential learning tools.
+In 2019 StratX was split into two separate companies: StratX Simulations, computerized business learning software, and StratX ExL, learning seminars, marketing, for global corporations.

 Larreche served as a Member of the Board of The MAC Group, Cambridge, Massachusetts, from 1986 through 1990, and was a Non-Executive Director for Smartpool, London, from 2008 through 2012.

-Throughout his business career, he has consulted for many of the world’s top firms, including Alcan, Boeing, British Broadcasting Corporation, British Telecom, Christian Salvesen, Citibank, Digital Equipment, General Electric, Heineken, Hewlett Packard, IBM, ICI, ICL, IMS, MDM Bank, Merck, Nestlé, Nordea, Novartis, Novo Nordisk, Oracle, Partner Re, Pfizer, Polaroid, Randstad, Rank Xerox, Remploy, UBS, Volvo, Zambon, Zeneca, and others.
+Larreche consulted for Alcan, Boeing, British Broadcasting Corporation, British Telecom, Christian Salvesen, Citibank, Digital Equipment, General Electric, Heineken, Hewlett Packard, IBM, ICI, ICL, IMS, MDM Bank, Merck, Nestlé, Nordea, Novartis, Novo Nordisk, Oracle, Partner Re, Pfizer, Polaroid, Randstad, Rank Xerox, Remploy, UBS, Volvo, Zambon, Zeneca, and others.